Ilam province: Language and ethnicity

 Ilam Province has a diverse linguistic presence, albeit having the smallest population in Iran.
 This diversity derives from the geographical location of the province, positioned in the transitional zone between Kurdish and the Southwestern Iranian language bloc.
 The predominant language is Kurdish, more specifically the Southern Kurdish dialects Kalhori, Elami, Malekshahi, Laki and the Khezeli dialect closely related to Laki.
 Kurdish is the dominant language in the cities of Ilam, Mehran, Eyvan, Abdanan, Sarableh, Lumar and Pahleh, and Cheshmeh-ye Shirin Shah Ahmad is the southern-most Kurdish-speaking settlement in the province.

+Laki is the predominant language of Darreh Shahr County.
+Luri and Kurdish are also spoken in parts of the county.

 Luri is spoken in the southern parts of the province and is the predominant language in Murmuri, Haft Cheshmeh and many smaller villages.
-The city of Darreh Shahr has a Luri-speaking majority with a significant Kurdish-speaking minority.
 Two linguistically distinctive Luri dialects called Hinimini and Shuhani are also spoken in the province.
 Shahrak-e Changuleh is the largest Shuhani-speaking settlement, while Hinimini is spoken in and around Zarangush.

 Arabic is spoken in smaller settlements near the border to Khuzestan Province including in Shahrak-e Zu ol Faqari.

 Kurdish tribes

-The north is mostly inhabited by the Kurdish Kalhuri and Feyli tribes.
-The Feyli tribes include the Malekshahi, Khezel, Arkawâzi, Beyrey, Shuhan and Ali Sherwan tribes.
+The north is mostly inhabited by the Kurdish Feyli tribes.
+The Feyli tribes include the Malekshahi, Khezel, Arkawâzi, Kalhor, Beyrey, Shuhan, Lak, Zand and Ali Sherwan tribes.